Carlos Santana Player Props: Pirates vs. Reds

-The Pittsburgh Pirates, including Carlos Santana (hitting .270 in his past 10 games, with five doubles, five walks and six RBI), take on starter Graham Ashcraft and the Cincinnati Reds at PNC Park, Friday at 6:35 PM ET.
+After hitting .270 with five doubles, five walks and seven RBI in his past 10 games, Carlos Santana and the Pittsburgh Pirates take on the Cincinnati Reds (who will hand the ball to Luis Cessa) at 6:35 PM ET on Saturday.

-He had a hitless showing in his most recent game (0-for-2) against the Reds.
+He had a one-hit performance in his most recent game (1-for-4) against the Reds.

 Carlos Santana Game Info & Props vs. the Reds